View as PDF (PDF: 593 KB; 1 page)

 What is your brand?

 Evaluating brand image and identifying your trademark is an important part of your business.
-Your trademarks, including good or service names, slogans, logos, taglines, and jingles or sounds produce a brand image that becomes your promise to your customers.
+Your trademarks, including good or service names, slogans, logos, taglines, modes of packaging, moving images, holograms, colours, scents, tastes, textures or sounds, produce a brand image that becomes your promise to your customers.